Derk123456/pdsnd_github/README.md

 Project was created on 23-03-2022

 ### Project Title
-Analysis of bike share market in three US cities
+Analysis of bike share market in three US major cities

 ### Description
 Python code to analyse the bike share market in Chicago, New York City and Washington